-The Identity-Defence Model should be viewed as an expansion and integration of previous theories.
-The formulation of the gender-variant identities on a continuum has been previously proposed by Blanchard (1989) and Docter (1988), the use of defence mechanisms to repress a gender-variant identity was originally outlined by Seil (1996), and the sexuality outcomes of the model are explained using application of Bem's (1996) theory.
+The identity-defense model should be viewed as an expansion and integration of previous theories.
+The formulation of the gender-variant identities on a continuum has been previously proposed by Blanchard (1989) and Docter (1988), the use of defense mechanisms to repress a gender-variant identity was originally outlined by Seil (1996), and the sexuality outcomes of the model are explained using application of Bem's (1996) theory.

-Prospective studies of gender-variant boys have found that although some grow up to be transsexual, the majority grow up to be homosexual (Green, 1987; Zucker & Bradley, 1995) which seems contrary to the Identity Defence Model.
+Prospective studies of gender-variant boys have found that although some grow up to be transsexual, the majority grow up to be homosexual (Green, 1987; Zucker & Bradley, 1995), which seems contrary to the identity-defense model.
 However, we believe the boys in these studies do not experience a gender-variant identity to the higher level that transsexuals do.
-According to our model, those gender-variant boys who grow up to be homosexual can experience a level of gender-variance where they express it through drag and/or express themselves in a more feminine way in their everyday life than the average male - although, of course, not all homosexual men experience a feminine gender identity in adulthood (Bailey, 1996).
-In line with this proposition, studies have shown a greater amount of childhood gender-variance in transsexuals than homosexuals using retrospective and prospective studies (Blanchard & Freund, 1983; Blanchard, McConkey, Roper, & Steiner, 1983; Drummond, Bradley, Peterson-Badali, & Zucker, 2008; Ehrhardt, Grisanti, & McCauley, 1979; Freund, Langevin, Satterberg, & Steiner, 1977; Lutz, Roback, & Hart, 1984; Wallien & Cohen-Kettenis, 2008).
-However our model considers their sexuality as a correlate, rather than a cause of their gender-variant identity.
+According to our model, those gender-variant boys who grow up to be homosexual can experience a level of gender variance that they can express through drag and/or can express themselves in a more feminine way in their everyday life than the average male.
+In line with this proposition, studies have shown a greater amount of childhood gender variance in transsexuals than in homosexuals using retrospective and prospective studies (Blanchard & Freund, 1983; Blanchard, McConkey, Roper, & Steiner, 1983; Drummond, Bradley, Peterson-Badali, & Zucker, 2008; Ehrhardt, Grisanti, & McCauley, 1979; Freund, Langevin, Satterberg, & Steiner, 1977; Lutz, Roback, & Hart, 1984; Wallien & Cohen-Kettenis, 2008).
+However, our model considers their sexuality as a correlate, rather than a cause of their gender-variant identity.

-Another point worthy of discussion is whether cross-dressers and non-classical transsexuals have a gender-variant identity prior to the onset of their sexuality.
-Blanchard's and Docter's theories both hold that this is not the case, and it is their cross-gender eroticism which causes their gender-variant identity.
+Another point worthy of discussion is whether cross-dressers and nonclassical transsexuals have a gender-variant identity prior to the onset of their sexuality.
+Blanchard's and Docter's theories both hold that this is not the case and that it is their cross-gender eroticism that causes their gender-variant identity.
 Our model proposes that the gender-variant identity is present throughout life, albeit in a repressed form in childhood for some.
-Although cross-gender eroticism can precede awareness of a gender-variant identity, we propose this is due to the onset of sexual desires at a time when the gender-variant identity has not yet reached full consciousness.
-We have some evidence for this conclusion - narratives of transwomens' experiences with cross-gender eroticism reveal that many of these women believed they had gender-variant feelings prior to experiencing cross-gender eroticism (Lawrence, 1999a, 1999b).
-An avenue for further research on this would be to ask those who experience a later-developing gender variant identity whether they believe their first experiments with gender-variant expression were the manifestation of something new or recently developed within them, or something they believe had always been there, just not allowed into consciousness.
+Although cross-gender eroticism can precede awareness of a gender-variant identity, we propose that this is due to the onset of sexual desires at a time when the gender-variant identity has not yet reached full consciousness.
+We have some evidence for this conclusion-narratives of transwomen's experiences with cross-gender eroticism reveal that many of these women believed they had gender-variant feelings prior to experiencing cross-gender eroticism (Lawrence, 1999a, 1999b).
+An avenue for further research on this would be to ask those who experience a later-developing gender-variant identity whether they believe their first experiments with gender-variant expression were the manifestation of something new or recently developed within them, or something they believe had always been there, just not allowed into consciousness.

 Before concluding this article we outline three limitations of the model.
 Firstly, the model makes the assumption that gender-variant outcomes all lie on a two-dimensional continuum with little empirical evidence to support this.
-Theories that cross-dressers and non-classical transsexuals (Blanchard, 1991; Docter, 1988), and homosexual males and classical transsexuals occur on a continuum have been previously proposed (Bailey, 2003).
+Theories that cross-dressers and nonclassical transsexuals (Blanchard, 1991; Docter, 1988) and homosexual males and classical transsexuals occur on a continuum have been previously proposed (Bailey, 2003).
 However, no previous theories have proposed that all of these four gender-variance outcomes occur on a two-dimensional continuum.